russhustle/leetpattern/docs/grind75/array.md

     --8<-- "ts/0001_two_sum.ts"
     ```

-## 121. Best Time To Buy And Sell Stock
+## 121. Best Time to Buy and Sell Stock

 -   Return the maximum profit that can be achieved from buying on one day and selling on another day.